Bà Rịa–Vũng Tàu province: Administrative divisions

-They are further subdivided into six commune-level towns (or townlets), 47 communes, and 29 wards.
+They were further subdivided into seven commune-level towns (or townlets), 40 communes, and 30 wards.

 Demographics

-According to 2015 statistics from the General Statistics Office of Vietnam, the province has a population of 1,072,600.
+According to 2015 statistics from the General Statistics Office of Vietnam, the province had a population of 1,072,600.
 Urbanization in the province is above the country's average (50.52%).

 Economy

-Bà Rịa–Vũng Tàu provincial economic activities include: petroleum (the most important), electricity at the Phú Mỹ Power Plants and Bà Rịa Power Plant (accounting for approx. 40% of the country's total power capacity), petrochemicals: Phú Mỹ Urea Plant (800,000 metric tonnes per year), polyethylene (100,000 metric tonnes per year), steel production, and cement production.
-Tourism, commerce and fishing are also important economic activities of the province.
-Bà Rịa–Vũng Tàu contributes greatly to the country's budget.
+Bà Rịa–Vũng Tàu provincial economic activities included: petroleum (the most important), electricity at the Phú Mỹ Power Plants and Bà Rịa Power Plant (accounting for approx. 40% of the country's total power capacity), petrochemicals: Phú Mỹ Urea Plant (800,000 metric tonnes per year), polyethylene (100,000 metric tonnes per year), steel production, and cement production.
+Tourism, commerce and fishing were also important economic activities of the province.
+Bà Rịa–Vũng Tàu contributed greatly to the country's budget.
 In 2005, it accounted for around 24 percent of Vietnam's budget (42,000 billion dong) of a total of 180,000 billion dong (exchange rate is 16,000 dong/dollar), ranking second, after Ho Chi Minh City before Hanoi (28,000 billion dong in 2005).
-The provincial GDP per capita ranks second to none in the country, over $4,000, if excluding petroleum GDP, it is over $2,000 (Hồ Chí Minh City ranks second with this index $1,850).
-In terms of living standards, Bà Rịa–Vũng Tàu ranks third, behind Hồ Chí Minh City and Hanoi.
+The provincial GDP per capita ranked second to none in the country, over $4,000, if excluding petroleum GDP, it is over $2,000 (Hồ Chí Minh City ranks second with this index $1,850).
+In terms of living standards, Bà Rịa–Vũng Tàu ranked third, behind Hồ Chí Minh City and Hanoi.

-Bà Rịa–Vũng Tàu is also one of the leading direct foreign investment (FDI) attractions of Vietnam, in the top five of FDI acquisition provinces of Vietnam.
-In tourism, there are some big projects licensed or to be licensed soon: Saigon Atlantis resort (capitalized USD 300 million), Vũng Tàu Aquarium and Bàu Trũng entertainment park ($500), and Xuyên Mộc safari ($200).
+Bà Rịa–Vũng Tàu was also one of the leading direct foreign investment (FDI) attractions of Vietnam, in the top five of FDI acquisition provinces of Vietnam.
+In tourism, there were some big projects licensed or to be licensed soon: Saigon Atlantis resort (capitalized US$300 million), Vũng Tàu Aquarium and Bàu Trũng entertainment park ($500), and Xuyên Mộc safari ($200).

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Ba Ria-Vung Tau received a score of 69.57.
+This was a slight decrease from 2022 in which the province received a score of 70.26.
+In 2023, the province received its highest scores on the ‘law and order’ and ‘informal charges’ criteria and lowest on ‘business support policy’ and ‘labour policy’.